mrspeaker/Omega500/README.md

     .     |
     .  bullets

 Every loop the engine calls "tick" on the main game object.
-This calls "tick" on its current screen.
+This (automatically) calls "tick" on its current screen.
 The screen (manually) calls "tick" on its main child object (level).
 Level (manually) calls "tick" on its children (player, all the baddies in the baddie array, map) and so on.
 Once the tick is done, the same thing happens with "render".
-I might generalise this later, so evertying really has a concept of "children", but for now it's good enough.
+I might generalise this later, so everything really has a concept of "children", but for now it's good enough: if you want something ticked, then tick it.
+If you want something rendered, then render it!

 Most of the components in Ω500 are in their most basic form - just good enough for me to use as a base for writing games.
 As I need features, I add them - but it means some stuff only works in one situtation.
 For example, spritesheets can't contain any margins; no custom bounding boxes etc. These are all easy to fix, but because I'm focusing on finishin' games - it'll take a while before I address everything.
 Also, it explains why you there are some weirder functions - like map ray casting... because I needed them!